 As the old cliché goes, you can’t know where you are going until you know where you have been.

-December 2017 marks the 10 year anniversary of River Bridge opening its doors to child abuse victims and their families.
+December 2020 will mark the 13 year anniversary of River Bridge opening its doors to child abuse victims and their families.
 The work began way before our doors opened.
 Joyce Bulifant Perry and the Rotary Club of Carbondale – Aspen Glen (now known as the Mt.
 Sopris Rotary Club) worked tirelessly to make their dream come true.

 Child Advocacy Centers were not new (the movement began in the early 1990’s) but the concept was new to our community.
 It took a lot of education, relationship building, and fundraising to make the Center a reality.
 The Rotary Club raised over $102,000 for the Center, the Garfield County Commissioners agreed to build a $600,000 building and the national non-profit organization Child Help offered to provide the administration for the program.
 The Child Help River Bridge Center (fka) opened its doors in December 2007 with a Director and a Victim Advocate on staff.
 In addition, Garfield County Department of Human Services provided a forensic interviewer, Susan Whiting, and a mental health therapist, Meghan Hurley Backofen on site.
 Meghan has been our Center’s one constant over the years and continues to provide hope and healing for child abuse victims and our community.
 In 2012, the local board determined that RBRC needed its own 501c3 status to provide services for the region, which was awarded September 2012.